bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 unrestricted generic ones) application-, compiler- and VM-programmers share a more meaningful common language that communicates its possibilities and impossibilities along the stages.
-On the contrary the concreteness of the constructs must still maintain the ability to abstract ideas effectively and allow controling low level implementation details.
+On the contrary the concreteness of the constructs must still maintain the ability to abstract ideas effectively and allow controlling low level implementation details.

 On these grounds it is an overall theme in the bruno programming system to not